 - a.
 Be accessible by high quality walking and cycling links. - b.
 Avoid or mitigate significant impacts on the amenity of surrounding residents. - c.
 Enhance the local natural environment and avoid or mitigate significant detrimental impacts upon the local natural environment. - d.
 Avoid severe impact to highway function or safety and mitigate any significant impacts to highway function or safety.

-(See also Policy SAX15 relating to community gardens and allotments and Policy SAXGN3 for community facilities for the Garden Neighbourhood).
+(See also Policy SAX14 relating to community gardens and allotments).

 9. Parish wide: Transport and movement

 Strategic transport context